defoliate/defoliate.github.io/C++_exercise.md

 // a.can be declared first and initialized later. int* p;//not initialized p= &s;//p is the pointer,not *p->the value of the pointer
-//*p->access the memory address and get the "value of" p cout<<"Pointer sample:\n"<<*p;
+//* could be operator->e.g.*p->get the "value of" the memory address p cout<<"Pointer sample:\n"<<*p;
 }
 ```